 Transfer back to the starting point of the journey

-Thursdays and Saturdays at noon there is the possibility to transfer back to Mainz with a small bus (with bike trailer).
+Wednesdays and Saturdays at 11 am there is the possibility to transfer back to Mainz with a small bus (with bike trailer).
 Arrival at 2 pm.
 The driver picks you up at your hotel and has room for you, your luggage and your own bicycle.
 The bus takes you back to your first hotel, thus ensuring a perfect return service without the hassle of hauling luggage.

 Extra costs which are not included in the price